rev-dot-now/o/README.md

 ![image](https://github.com/user-attachments/assets/20cbd02a-47be-4dc2-b3e9-ab89f83bff88)
-*Image: Overview of the **o** CLI Framework*

-Welcome to **o**, a CLI framework that transforms tasks into reusable agents using natural language.
+Welcome to **O**, an agentic design framework that transforms tasks into reusable agents using natural language.
 Originally envisioned as "ouroboros," this cutting-edge framework empowers users to achieve automation effortlessly through natural language inputs.
-Whether you're crafting intricate workflows or automating everyday tasks, **o** provides the agility and intelligence needed to revolutionize your command line interactions.
+Whether you're crafting intricate workflows or automating everyday tasks, **O** provides the agility and intelligence needed to revolutionize your command line interactions.

-## Why You'll Love **o**
+## Why You'll Love **O**

 Video demonstration: [O: The Future of Command Line Automation](https://youtu.be/f0Erk-zmuLo?feature=shared)

 - ⚡ **Instant Automation**: Leverage the power of AI to rapidly convert natural language prompts into actionable agents, streamlining your workflow.
 - 🔄 **Reusability**: Create agents that can be reused across different projects, saving time and effort while maintaining consistency.
-- 🌐 **Cross-Platform Flexibility**: Designed to run smoothly on any platform, **o** eliminates compatibility issues and integrates seamlessly into your existing infrastructure.
+- 🌐 **Cross-Platform Flexibility**: Designed to run smoothly on any platform, **O** eliminates compatibility issues and integrates seamlessly into your existing infrastructure.
 - 🤝 **Innovative Community**: Join an engaged community of developers and innovators shaping the future of agentic design.
-Your contributions can influence the evolution of **o**.
+Your contributions can influence the evolution of **O**.
 - 📈 **Scalability**: Handle complex tasks efficiently with tools that scale alongside your projects, offering unmatched performance and adaptability.

-Where **o** really shines is in completely automated tasks from natural language prompts, including self-generating its features.
-This capability allows users to interact with **o** in a more intuitive way, making it a powerful tool for both simple and complex tasks.
+Where **O** really shines is in completely automated tasks from natural language prompts, including self-generating its features.
+This capability allows users to interact with **O** in a more intuitive way, making it a powerful tool for both simple and complex tasks.

 ## Quick Start

-Ready to see **o** in action?
+Ready to see **O** in action?
 Follow these simple steps to get started:

 1. **Install Bun**: [Documentation](https://bun.sh/docs/installation)
 2. **Clone the Repository**: